Introduction to Credit Balance

 Credit balance refers to the excess funds in an account after deducting all expenses, withdrawals, and liabilities.
 It is commonly seen in:

-- Business Accounts: Indicating surplus funds in a company’s financial records.
+- Business Accounts: Indicating surplus funds in a company’s financial records, often referred to as credit balance accounts in the general ledger.

 Types of Credit Balances